 English and Creative Writing

-Speaking of anatomy, my most recent book is on art and anatomy, a topic I have been publishing on and speaking about for some time.
-A highly illustrated book, Still Life, which covers an array of topics on the long history of the intersections between the visual and literary arts and anatomy, will be published very soon.
-An article called 'Replicating Venus: Art, Anatomy, Wax Models and Automata' can be accessed here.
+Speaking of anatomy, I am completing a book, which could also be classified as creative nontfiction, on the relationship between art and anatomy, a topic I have been publishing on and speaking about for some time.
+This highly illustrated book, Still Life, traces the way literature and the visual arts have represented and come to know the body's interior.
 Some of this work formed the basis for an appearance on Channel 4's Bone Detectives, which can be watched here.
 This interest was first sparked while researching my first book, Pathological Bodies.

 Biography: